rafikdraoui/gazouilli/README.md

 The stream of pairs `(note, duration)` created by the previous step can be transformed by filters.
 For example, one might want to weed out all notes that have a too short duration, or bump all the note one octave up, or else to get the duration of the notes in seconds instead of in number of windows.
-The filter functions are defined in the file `filter.py`.

 ### Writers

 The filtered output is then given to one or more *writers* to be converted into another format.
 At the moment, there is a MIDI file writer and a flopkestra bytecode writer.
-The writers are in the `writers` directory.

 ## Dependencies